djc5627/CompendiumWeb/docs/Birds/Water Fowl/Duck/Wood Duck.md

 ---------------------------------------------------------------
 ## Notes
 At first, thought this was a variant of [[Mallard Duck]] but turns out there are many different variants of Wood Duck.
 Our first sighting was an "Eclipse" variant.
+Wood ducks actually nest in hollow trees which are becoming less common.
+To help this, many locations set up Wood Duck house boxes by the banks of water.

 ---------------------------------------------------------------
 ## Sightings